BibleResearch/bible-notes/new_testament/general_epistles/3_john.md

 ## Date and Context
 Like 2 John, this book was likely written late in the Apostle John's life as he served in **Ephesus** around **90 AD**.

+## Theme(s)
+- **Faithfully Support/Receive Those Who Are Preaching and Teaching the Truth.**  In this book, Gaius is encouraged to continue supporting and receiving those who are teaching the truth because, in doing so, he is proving himself to be a "fellow worker" (8).
+Two men, Diotrephes and Demetrius, are mentioned by name as examples of incorrect and correct responses to the true, respectively.

+## Outline
+**0. Introduction  [1-4]**

+**I. Support/Receive Those Teaching Truth  [5-8]**

+**II.
+Two Case Studies  [9-12]**

+  > A. Prideful/Wrong Response to the Truth: Diotrephes  [9-10]
+  >
+  > B. The Principle: Imitate the Good and Godly  [10]
+  >
+  > C. Correct Response to the Truth: Demetrius  [12]

+**III.
+Conclusion  [13-*15*]**

+## Observations/Notes
+  - This book is short.
+In verse 13, the Apostle John mentions that he will not write to them with "pen and ink", but hopes to see them face to face soon.
+  - Verse 8 is encouraging to both those who are proclaiming the true Gospel and those who support them.
+Both people are partners and fellow workers towards the same end: proclamation of Truth.